Damage jackals ripping right through you

 1. Die In Your Sleep 2.
 Lies 3.
 Circus Of Hate 4.
 Son Of Man 5.
 Corporate War 6.
 The Way 7.
 Life's A Bitch 8.
 V.O.H.

 As far as total obscurity goes, Master Fury deserve a cult status with no doubt.
 Nowadays the value of Circles Of Hate may be mostly based on other than solely musical factors, but this album is still not half-bad.
 While these songs do not make a diverse bunch, the band's sound is fairly enthusiastic, and a couple of more memorable tracks like Lies are arguably pretty well composed.
-The production quality is below even late eighties standards, but that only makes everything sound more authentic.
+The production quality is below even the late 1980s standards, but that only makes everything sound more authentic.
 Even though the music is nowhere near the same league as the releases from bands like Silence or Vacant Grave from the same period, there is some sympathetic feel to this album that helps it to overcome some shortcomings in other areas.
 Essentially Circles Of Hate represents a piece of underground mentality that any modern bands can only dream of.

 MEGACE - Human Errors